microsoft/VSExtensibility/New_Extensibility_Model/Samples/VSProjectQueryAPISample/README.md

                 cancellationToken);
 ```

-Next, delete the original file by obtaining an `FileSnapshot` instance of the file and proceeding with its deletion.
+Next, delete the original file by obtaining an `IFileSnapshot` instance of the file and proceeding with its deletion.
 The `AsUpdatable()` method indicates that an action will be performed on the project system.
 This is followed by the `Delete()`  action and its execution using `ExecuteAsync()`.

 ```csharp
 await sourceFile.AsUpdatable().Delete().ExecuteAsync();